-Request Payload

-Object REQUIRED Description

-Unique Identifier, see 3.1 No The Unique Identifier of the Managed Cryptographic Object that is the key to use for the MAC verify operation.
-If omitted, then the ID Placeholder value SHALL be used by the server as the
+Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No The Unique Identifier of the Managed Cryptographic Object that is the key to use for the MAC verify operation.
+If omitted, then the ID Placeholder value SHALL be used by the server as the Unique Identifier.

-Unique Identifier.
 Cryptographic Parameters, see 3.6 No The Cryptographic Parameters (Cryptographic Algorithm) corresponding to the particular MAC method requested.
 If omitted then the Cryptographic Parameters associated with the Managed Cryptographic Object with the lowest Attribute Index SHALL be used.
 If there are no Cryptographic Parameters associated with the Managed Cryptographic Object and the algorithm requires parameters then the operation SHALL return with a Result Status of Operation Failed.
 Data No The data that was MACed (as a Byte String).
-MAC Data Yes The data to be MAC verified (as a Byte String).
+MAC Data Yes for single-part.
+No for multi- part.
+The data to be MAC verified (as a Byte String).
+Correlation Value, see 2.1.15 No Specifies the existing stream or by- parts cryptographic operation (as returned from a previous call to this operation).
+Init Indicator, see 2.1.16 No Initial operation as Boolean Final Indicator, see 2.1.17 No Final operation as Boolean

-1818 Table 212: MAC Verify Request Payload
+Table 223: MAC Verify Request Payload

 Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the Managed Cryptographic Object that is the key used for the verification operation.
 Validity Indicator, see 9.1.3.2.23 Yes An Enumeration object indicating whether the MAC is valid, invalid, or unknown.
+Correlation Value, see 2.1.15 No Specifies the stream or by-parts value to be provided in subsequent calls to this operation for performing cryptographic operations.

-1819 Table 213: MAC Verify Response Payload
+Table 224: MAC Verify Response Payload